Energy

 Batteries

 All devices with the measure_battery or alarm_battery capability must specify which type and the amount of batteries they use.
 This will be shown to the user in the UI.
+If the device is a home battery you can leave this out, please see #home-battery.

 For example, a device with 2x AAA batteries: